UtrechtUniversity/researchcloud-items/docs/index.md

 ## External component repositories

 This repository contains the bulk of UU's ResearchCloud components for Unix/Linux workspaces, which are based on Ansible playbooks, and it also provides reusable roles as a [collection](#installing-as-a-collection).
+This documentation is exclusively for the playbooks and roles contained in this repo.

 However, some components are not part of this repository and can be found elsewhere.
-This can be for several reasons: the component may need different access rights from this repository due to collaborations, it may be a non-Ansible based component, or it may be an Ansible-based component that should be available as a separate collection.
+This can be for several reasons (see below).
 Below is a list of important UU-maintained ResearchCloud components outside of this repository.
+Documentation should be contained in these external repositories.

 | Name                                                                                     | Description                                                                                                                                                                                                                                 | Component type   | Why not in this repo?              |
 |------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------|------------------------------------|